 O'Connor wrote the song when she was 15, detailing how a Catholic school principal was determined to stifle creativity.
 She later said that she hated the song, adding that the lyrics made her cringe.

-However, fans continue to connect with it and it is her second-most-listened-to song on Spotify after Nothing Compares 2 U.
+However, fans continue to connect with it - it is among her most-listened to songs on streaming platform Spotify.

-Five years after releasing her debut album, O'Connor famously ripped up a photograph of Pope John Paul II during an appearance on SNL, calling people to "fight the real enemy".
+Five years after releasing her debut album, O'Connor famously ripped up a photograph of Pope John Paul II during an appearance on "Saturday Night Live," calling people to "fight the real enemy."

 All Apologies (1994)